Master of Orion: Original Version

-Developed by Simtex and released in 1993 for IBM PC MS-DOS 3.0, Master of Orion is a sci-fi turn-based strategy game based on exploration and conflict in the pursuit of deep-space colonization and galactic conquest.
+Developed by Simtex and released in September of 1993 for IBM PC MS-DOS 3.0, Master of Orion is a sci-fi turn-based strategy game based on exploration and conflict in the pursuit of deep-space colonization and galactic conquest.
 Master of Orion would spawn two sequels (MoO2 and MoO3) as well as the medieval-fantasy 4X, Master of Magic.

 In Master of Orion the player assumes the role of Immortal Emperor of their chosen civ.
 From their home planet, it is the Emperor's task to expand their influence throughout the galaxy by means of technological advancement, colonization of star systems, trade, diplomacy, infiltration and either elimination of or unification with interstellar rivals.